 This imaginary person out there — Mr. Market — is kind of a drunken psycho.
 Some days he gets very enthused and some days he gets very depressed. – Warren Buffett

+I like the way Warren Buffett simplifies Mr. Market.
 On any given day, Mr. Market can quote great prices or terrible prices.
-You can get caught up in his manic depressive behavior or you can ignore it unless an opportunity is offered.
+You can get caught up in his manic depressive behavior or you can ignore it.
 You can see the market as a tool to use or it can be a tool that uses you.
 It’s your choice.

 Ever since Ben Graham offered up the first iteration of the Parable of Mr. Market, others have stepped up with their own versions.
-Charley Ellis has a more descriptive version I like too:
+Charley Ellis has a more descriptive version I also like:

 Emotionally unstable, Mr. Market veers from years of euphoria when he can see only the favorable possibilities of industries, companies, and their stocks to profound pessimism when he’s so depressed he can see nothing but trouble ahead.

 Mr. Market persistently teases investors with gimmicks such as surprising earnings, startling dividend announcements, sudden surges of inflation, inspiring presidential pronouncements, grim reports of commodity prices, announcements of amazing new technologies, distressing bankruptcies, and even threats of war.
 These events come from his bag of tricks when they are least expected.
 Just as magicians use deception to divert our attention, Mr. Market’s very short-term distractions can confuse our thinking about investments.